su-schrum-classes/COLab2-AddressingModes/README.md

 printf("readAssemblyIntArray(%d) = %d\n", index, readAssemblyIntArray(index));
 ```
 There are also some additional arrays of different data types defined in the `.data` segment: `quadArray` and `charArray`.
 Write two new procedures named `readAssemblyQuadArray` and `readAssemblyCharArray`.
 These procedures should retrieve and return values from a specific index in each of the corresponding arrays.

+Write loops in the `main` function of the C code that print the individual elements of each array in a way that makes it easy to check that you are correctly processing each array.

+Finally, keep in mind that individual integers are 32 bits, which is 4 bytes.
+What if you loop through the elements of `intArray` one byte at a time and print out those values?
+What does this reveal?